zakkhoyt/CURLLog/README.md

 ```

-If you aren't concerned with the response then you can log outside of the completion handler (no __block required here).
+If you aren't concerned with the response then you can log outside of the completion handler.

 ##### Obj-C